Podcast Host, The Hypertrophy Hub

 “In both the podiatry and sport programmes I’ve also enjoyed the fact that lecturers are given enough time to spend one-on-one discussion time with students.
 I’ve found this essential in the development of my critical thinking skills as well as creating a deeper level of understanding of the topics discussed.”

 Advice for other students

-With four years of studying at AUT behind him, James has some great advice for other students.
+With five years of studying at AUT behind him, James has some great advice for other students.